chromaui/chromatic-docs/branching-and-baselines.md

 Chromatic's [UI Tests](test) compare snapshots to a baseline: the last known “good” state of the story.
 Each story has its own baseline that is tracked independently on each branch.

 When you accept a snapshot you also update the baseline for that story on that branch.
-When you merge that branch into another (for instance back into `master`), the baseline comes with it.
+When you merge that branch into another (for instance back into `main`), the baseline comes with it.
 [Learn how we calculate baselines »](#how-baselines-are-calculated)

 ## Branches